 Union monuments at Gettysburg > Ohio

 The monument is made of Ohio sandstone.
 It is the only use of that type of stone at Gettysburg.
 Unfortunately, the soft stone is weathering heavily.
-Bronze inscription plates were added in 1989 to replace lettering that had eroded so badly as to be difficult to read.
+Bronze inscription plates were added in 1989 to replace lettering on both sides that had eroded so badly that they became difficult to read.
+The front of the monument has a relief of a soldier crouched behind a stone wall, aiming at the enemy.

-Colonel Charles B. Gambee commanded the 55th Ohio Infantry at Gettysburg.
-The regiment brought 375 men to the field.
+Colonel Charles B. Gambee, a dry goods merchant from Bellevue, commanded the 55th Ohio Infantry at Gettysburg.
+The regiment brought 375 men to the field and lost 6 men killed.
+31 wounded, and 12 missing.

 ![]() |